 Learn About the Monarch Butterfly's Fall Migration

 Make way for monarchs!
-These pretty butterflies migrate each fall to spend winter where frosts won’t find them.
-Read on to see where you can experience this incredible annual migration.
+This pretty, but threatened, butterflies migrate each fall to spend winter where frosts won’t find them.
+Discovered where you can experience this incredible, endangered annual migration.

 Every fall, as days grow shorter and the sun starts sliding south, monarch butterflies begin their trek southward.
 These orange and black insects can’t survive winter’s chill, so they head to warmer regions where a mild winter guarantees survival.